 3) have access to banking sources to sort out delivery billing issues and get you extra emergency funds (as needed)

-Call your consulate in your host country.
+Call the consulate in your host country.
 Check for the location of your consulate or embassy in your host country.
 Find them and find out what you need to do in order to sort out your travel emergency as soon and as smoothly as possible.
 If you don't have a consulate, locate your nearest embassy or consulate and call the immigration authority in your host country.

 1) In the event that your home country has no consular or diplomatic representation where you've travelled, find your home's nearest embassy or consulate and find out what you need to do to rectify your situation.